Scotchester/jellybeans/_posts/2019-03-13-teenee-beanee-country-retreats.md

 but a package with only one flavor would not make for an interesting review.)
-I appreciate the effort they've gone to in devising this marketing conceit, and they are a very high quality bean in the technical categories, but I can't see myself buying another paackage of anything but the [Americana Medley](/teenee-beanee-americana-medley) in the future.
+I appreciate the effort they've gone to in devising this marketing conceit, and they are a very high quality bean in the technical categories, but I can't see myself buying another package of anything but the [Americana Medley](/teenee-beanee-americana-medley) in the future.